OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-06.md

 ## Micah 6:16

-> The decrees of Omri
+> The statutes of Omri
 > And all the practices of the house of Ahab are upheld,
 > And you follow their counsels.
 > Therefore I will deliver you to ruin,